22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 }
 ```

-Finally after finish the whole script which will be showen latter on this blog,
+Finally, after finishing the whole script which will be shown later on this
-we need to save the latest date to `yaml` file, so wen can use it the next run
+blog, we need to save the latest date to `yaml` file, so wen can use it in the
-of `webmention` script.
+next run of `webmention` script.

 ```sh
 main() {